For Immediate Release:

 PETA—whose motto reads, in part, that “animals are not ours to eat”—opposes speciesism, a human-supremacist worldview.
 For more information, please visit PETA.org or follow the group on Twitter, Facebook, or Instagram.

 PETA’s letter to Bezos follows.

 Dear Mr. Bezos:

 I’m writing on behalf of our more than 6.5 million members and supporters worldwide to congratulate you on your space flight and your commitment to fighting climate change on Earth.
 Regrettably, one key part of this commitment is missing, and we urge you to correct that omission.
 We were horrified when your pledge conflicted with your publicized breakfast of octopus and your pre-launch meal of chicken thighs.

-The United Nations states that a global shift toward a vegan diet is necessary in order to combat the worst effects of the climate crisis and that animal agriculture is “one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global.”
+The United Nations states that a global shift toward a vegan diet is vital if we are to combat the worst effects of the climate crisis and that animal agriculture is “one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global.”
 The Intergovernmental Panel on Climate Change has declared it imperative for all sectors to mitigate climate change, which cannot be achieved without addressing meat and dairy production.
 Will you please go vegan now?

 Given the link between climate change and animal agriculture, a massive reduction in meat and dairy consumption is essential.
 Commercial fishing has already caused vast habitat destruction and a drastic decline in marine diversity, which is weakening the ocean’s ecosystem and its ability to function as a key climate regulator—not to mention that trash produced by fishing kills more dolphins, rays, turtles, and whales than all other forms of pollution combined.